makeabilitylab/physcomp/communication/ml5js-serial.md

 poseNet.on('pose', onPoseDetected);
 {% endhighlight JavaScript %}

-Thus, the full ml5 PoseNet initialization code with event subscription is:
+Thus, the full ml5 PoseNet initialization code with the pose event subscription is:

 {% highlight JavaScript %}
 let video;